 Several parameters are generally evaluated daily or more often while the animal is hospitalized.
 These include the balance of fluids in the body, glucose (blood sugar) levels, electrolytes, oxygen levels, level of consciousness, blood pressure, heart rate and rhythm, coagulation of blood, red blood cell count and hemoglobin (a protein that carries oxygen) level, gastrointestinal function, kidney function, and effects of medications.

 It is always preferable if an animal will eat on its own or at least take food orally.
 Small amounts of a liquid diet can generally be given orally.
-When the pet refuses oral feeding, a tube can be placed to provide nutrition through the gastrointestinal tract.
-In the rare event that nutrition cannot be given through the gastrointestinal tract, then nutrition is usually provided through specific intravenous fluids.
+When the pet refuses or is unable to eat, or its condition means oral feeding should be avoided, a tube can be placed to provide nutrition directly into the gastrointestinal tract.
+In the rare event that nutrition cannot be given through the gastrointestinal tract, then nutrition is can be provided using nutritional intravenous fluids.

-Signs of pain include fast heart rate and pale mucous membranes.
-These can mimic signs of shock.
-An animal in pain also has higher levels of stress hormones.
+Signs of pain include fast heart rate and pale mucous membranes which can mimic signs of shock.
+Also, an animal in pain has higher circulating levels of stress hormones.
 However, animals may be in pain without showing obvious signs.
-In these cases, if the animal has a known painful condition, pain medication is generally administered.
+In these cases, if the animal has a condition known to be painful, pain medication is usually administered.
 Pain medication makes the animal more comfortable but can also reduce signs of other conditions, possibly making diagnosis more difficult.

 Critically ill animals need skilled, knowledgeable, attentive nursing care.
 Animals that are unable to walk should be turned from one side to the other, every 4 hours if possible, to prevent ulcers and other problems.
 Physical therapy to maintain range of motion, muscle tone, and blood flow may be a part of nursing care.
 Catheter sites should be inspected frequently for signs of infection or displacement.
 Bandages that become soiled or wet should be changed.
 If fluid collects in limbs, light compression wraps may be used.
 These should be changed every day.
 Any animal with a critical illness should have 24-hour nursing care.

 If your pet needs to stay in the veterinary hospital, ask about the visitation policy.
 Many veterinary hospitals encourage owner visits and have daily visiting hours.
-Talking to your pet and maintaining contact when possible can help reduce your pet’s stress and anxiety (as well as your own).
+Talking to your pet and maintaining physical contact can help reduce your pet’s stress and anxiety (as well as your own).

 When it is time to bring your pet home, make sure that you completely understand all care instructions.
 Often, you will be required to restrict an animal’s activity for a certain period of time, particularly after surgery or if your pet has fractured a bone.
 Dogs can be crated or restrained in a small room; when taken outside, they should remain on a leash to prevent running or jumping.
 Cats can be kept in a small room where they will not be tempted to jump onto furniture or counters.

 Medication should be given according to instructions, and all label directions followed closely.
-Tips on administering medications are given in the Dog Basics and Cat Basics chapters ( Routine Health Care of Dogs : Giving Medication and Routine Health Care of Cats : Giving Medication).
+Tips on administering medications are given in the Dog Basics and Cat Basics chapters ( see Giving Medication Giving Medication In addition to feeding and exercising your dog, other aspects of general care are needed to keep your dog healthy throughout its life.
+These include routine veterinary care for vaccinations... read more and see Giving Medication Giving Medication Routine health care refers to the non-emergency, general care that is needed to keep your cat healthy throughout its life.
+This includes routine veterinary care for vaccinations, parasite control... read more ).
 Bandages should be changed as directed, and wounds or sutures (stitches) checked for any swelling, redness, or discharge that might indicate infection.
 You will probably be advised to avoid bathing your pet until any sutures are removed.

 Your veterinarian will usually schedule a followup appointment to check on your pet’s recovery.
 In the meantime, call if any problems arise or if you have any questions about care.